jangGerrard/SimpleWikipediaCrawler/README.md

 Using jsoup .jar

-extract text using regularexpression.
+extract text using regular expression.

-it's test for graduate work.
+it's made for test.

+extracting txt and contained year data.

+to show page timeline